-- 8.3 The Commission will engage with, and consider representations from, parties likely to be affected by a Decision (for example, competitors, suppliers, or customers of the applicant) in accordance with section 10(1) or 25(1) of the Ordinance.
-Pursuant to sections 10(2) and 25(2) of the Ordinance, the Commission will specify the period within which representations about the Application for a Decision may be made when it publishes the notice of the application.
-Interested parties will be given at least 30 calendar days to make representations about the Application for a Decision beginning after the day on which the notice is first published. - 8.4 During this process, the Commission may meet with the applicant and other parties as appropriate.
+- 8.3 The Commission will engage with, and consider representations from, parties likely to be affected by a Decision (for example, competitors, suppliers, or customers of the applicant) in accordance with sections 10(1) or 25(1) of the Ordinance.
+Pursuant to section 10(2) of the Ordinance, the Commission will specify the period within which representations about the Application may be made when it publishes the notice of the Application.
+Interested parties will be given at least 30 calendar days to make representations about the Application beginning after the day on which the notice is first published. - 8.4 During this process, the Commission may meet with the applicant and other parties as appropriate.
 The Commission may also seek the views of trade associations, sectoral regulators or industry representative bodies.
-The Commission will seek additional information from the applicant or other parties as appropriate. - 8.5 With a view to transparency in its decision making, the Commission will generally publish any written representations on its website.
-For this reason, the Commission requires the applicant and other parties to provide non-confidential versions of their written representations.
+The Commission will seek additional information from the applicant or other parties as appropriate. - 8.5 With a view to transparency in its decision making, the Commission will generally publish submissions and representations on its website.
+For this reason, the Commission requires the applicant and other parties to submit non-confidential versions of their submissions and representations if confidentiality claims are being made.